 With people potentially spending more time at home again (known as social distancing), you’ll want to move more of your in-person meetings to video meetings.
 Make sure your phone and computer equipment are set up to work for video.
 In terms of video meeting software, FaceTime is a popular option for iPhone users, but if you need to show your screen, you can also consider Zoom or Google Hangouts.

-HoneyBook’s Scheduling tool includes an integration with Zoom, so it’s easy to move your meetings to a virtual space if you haven’t done so already.
+HoneyBook’s online meeting scheduler includes an integration with Zoom, so it’s easy to move your meetings to a virtual space if you haven’t done so already.

 10. Understand Your Financial Position